Code Generation (Batch)#

 Running Generated Code#

-Before running the generated code, three types of placeholders may need to be replaced.
+Before running the generated code, up to three types of placeholders may need to be replaced.

 Replace the api_key and project_id placeholders if you did not set them on the generator object: